USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_appendixD_parallel_implementation.md

 **Figure D-9 True paralell I/O approach**

 This approach has been incorporated into IOAPI version 3.2 and fully implemented in CMAQ 5.2 or later version.
+User is required to turn on this feature by uncommenting the following line

+#set build_parallel_io                 #> uncomment to build with parallel I/O (pnetcdf);

-User is required to turn on this feature at the model build step and link with IOAPI 3.2.
+in bldit_cctm.csh at the model build step and link with IOAPI 3.2.
+Also in the run script, user requires to insert MPI: in front of the output file path as shown below:

+  setenv CTM_CONC_1      "MPI:$OUTDIR/CCTM_CONC_${CTM_APPL}.nc -v"       #> On-Hour Concentrations

 ### Reference: